 The mandate of UNHCR was several times broadened to cover the situation of internally displaced populations (IDPs).
 However, UNHCR failed to protect these populations in various instances, such as in the former Yugoslavia or in the Great Lakes region of Central Africa.
 Indeed, UNHCR has a mandate to assist this population, but it has no legal mandate that enables it to ensure a proper protection of IDPs.
 In 2002, UNHCR decided to focus its action on its core mandate—namely, refugees—therefore leaving further initiatives regarding IDPs to the Office of the Coordination for Humanitarian Affairs (OCHA).
 In 2005, the United Nations reformed its humanitarian action framework.

 Since September 2005, UNHCR is part of the global approach set up by the Inter-Agency Standing Committee (IASC), under the authority of the Secretary-General of the UN and the Emergency Relief Coordinator (ERC).
 The purpose of this reform is to set up a system that coordinates UN agencies, from a financial and operational point of view, and that makes sure all the aspects of relief actions are covered.
-Within this coordination system, UNHCR is the lead agency for camps management and protection of IDPs in connection with a situation of conflict.
+Within this coordination system, UNHCR is the lead agency for camps management and protection of IDPs in connection with a situation of armed conflict.
 This is not a truly protective mandate from a legal point of view; rather, UNHCR is in charge of assessing the situation, defining a strategy, and setting up partnerships with relevant actors so that needs for protection are taken into account.
-This system is experimental and started functioning in January 2006 in three pilot countries: the Democratic Republic of Congo (DRC), Liberia, and Uganda.
+This experimental system started functioning in January 2006 in three pilot countries: the Democratic Republic of Congo (DRC), Liberia, and Uganda.
 The High Commissioner for Refugees explained that UNHCR’s involvement with IDPs is conditioned on the request of the Humanitarian Coordinator and on the consent of the country itself.
-He also insisted that UNHCR’s involvement with IDPs should not impinge on the right of affected populations to seek and enjoy asylum, and that funding intended for the work with refugees should not be diverted. ▸ Office of the Coordination for Humanitarian Affairs
+He also insisted that UNHCR’s involvement with IDPs should not impinge on the right of affected populations to seek and enjoy asylum, and that funding intended for the work with refugees should not be diverted.
+UNHCR’s initiative on internal displacement for the period 2020-2021 pledged to further concretized its engagement and support towards IDPs in nine target operations (Ethiopia, South Sudan, Sudan, Burkina Faso, Democratic Republic of the Congo, Iraq, Afghanistan, Ukraine and Colombia) with emergency preparedness, response and solutions-oriented activities. ➔ Office of the Coordination for Humanitarian Affairs

-A small part of the administrative overhead costs (about 3 percent) is covered by the regular budget of the UN.
-The programs are financed by voluntary State contributions.
-UNHCR may not appeal to governments for funds without the prior approval of the General Assembly (Art.
+A small part of the administrative overhead costs (about 1 percent) is covered by the regular budget of the UN.
+The programs are financed up to 85 per cent by voluntary contributions of States and the European Union while 3 per cent comes from other inter-governmental organizations and pooled funding mechanisms and 11 per cent from the private sector including foundations, corporations, and the public.
+UNHCR may not appeal to governments for funds without the prior approval of the UNGA (art.
 10 of UNHCR Statute).

-- It is directly subject to the consequences of national asylum policies, which have become increasingly restrictive in recent years, and of budgetary limitations.
-At the beginning of 2012, there were approximately 10.4 million refugees of concern to UNHCR and 26.4 million IDPs.
+•It is directly subject to the consequences of national asylum policies, which have become increasingly restrictive over the years, and of budgetary limitations.
+In 2021, there were 89.3 million forcibly displaced people of concern to UNHCR worldwide, of whom 21.3 million were refugees and 53.2 million were IDPs.

 The High Commissioner must report on the funds once spent.
 Consequently, he enjoys an important margin on appreciation.
-Since 1992, the Special Programs have represented an average of two thirds of the total budget.
-The revised budget for 2012 was $4.3 billion, of which $81 million come from the UN regular budget.
+The revised budget for 2023 was $10.211 billion USD, of which $42.2 million came from the UN regular budget.